albirrkarim/mozilla-hubs-installation-detailed/README.md

 This is about running Mozilla hubs locally. this is a detailed version, step by step what I do.

-Remember! if you got a problem with npm or dependency that you cant to solve for 1 hour.
+Remember! if you got a problem with npm or dependency that you can't to solve for 1 hour.
 Just restart your PC.
 Trust me.

 I have done [Hosting Mozilla Hubs on VPS](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/VPS_FOR_HUBS.md)